Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Preliminaries

 and

 Here are some basic observations about these expressions. \begin{itemize} \item The time derivative of the (localized) energy is the sum of a (nonpositive) ``dissipation'' term and two additional ``flux'' terms. \item The time derivative of the (localized) $L^2$-norm is similarly made of two ``main'' terms and an additional ``flux'' term.
-Among the two main term, the second is nonpositive, and so is the first if $\abs{v}$ is small and if $0_{\rr^n}$ is a local minimum of the potential (we will use the $L^2$-norm functional in that kind of situation). \item The flux terms involving $\psi_t$ are obviously small if $\psi$ varies slowly with respect to time. \item The other flux term in the time derivative of energy is small if the quantity $c\psi - \psi_y$ is small, that is if $\psi(y,t)$ is close to behave $\exp(cy)$ (up to a positive multiplicative constant).
-Of course, this cannot hold for all $y$ in $\rr$ since $y\mapsto\psi(y,t)$ must be in $L^1(\rr,\rr)$.
-As a consequence, it will not be possible to avoid that this second flux term be weighted by a ``non small'' weight of the order of $c\psi$, at least somewhere in space. \item Hopefully, the remaining flux term in the time derivative of the $L^2$-norm is ``nicer'', in the sense that it is small under any of two conditions instead of a single one: \begin{itemize} \item either if $\psi(y,t)$ is close to behave like $\exp(cy)$ (up to a positive multiplicative constant, like the previous flux term), \item or if $\psi(y,t)$ varies slowly with $y$. \end{itemize} \item Finally, the ``tricky'' flux term in the time derivative of energy can be balanced by the other terms of those expressions if we consider a linear combination of energy and $L^2$-norm with a sufficiently large weighting of the $L^2$-norm with respect to the weighting of energy. \end{itemize} These observations will be put in practice several times along the following pages.
+Among the two main terms, the second is nonpositive, and so is the first if $\abs{v}$ is small. \item The flux terms involving $\psi_t$ are small if $\psi$ varies slowly with respect to time. \item The other flux term in the time derivative of energy is small if the quantity $c\psi - \psi_\xi$ is small, that is if $\psi(\xi,t)$ behaves nearly as $\exp(c\xi)$ (up to a positive multiplicative constant).
+But this cannot hold for all $\xi$ in $\rr$ since $\xi\mapsto\psi(\xi,t)$ must be in $L^1(\rr,\rr)$.
+As a consequence, it will not be possible to avoid that this second flux term be weighted by a ``non small'' weight of the order of $c\psi$, at least somewhere in space. \item Hopefully, the remaining flux term in the time derivative of the $L^2$-norm is ``nicer'', in the sense that it is small under any of two conditions instead of a single one: \begin{itemize} \item either if $\psi(\xi,t)$ is close to behave like $\exp(c\xi)$ (up to a positive multiplicative constant, like the previous flux term), \item or if $\psi(\xi,t)$ varies slowly with $\xi$. \end{itemize} \item Finally, the ``tricky'' flux term in the time derivative of energy can be balanced by the other terms of those expressions by considering a linear combination (with positive coefficients) of energy and $L^2$-norm with a large enough coefficient of the $L^2$-norm with respect to the coefficient of energy. \end{itemize} These observations will be put in practice several times along the following pages.